Skip to Content

 Ancient Courses Mississippi River Meander Belt

-There are fifteen of these colorful maps.
-Click on the title above the map you want to download, and the menu option will appear to save it to your device.
+There are fifteen of these colourful maps.
+Click the title above the map you want to download, and the menu option to save it to your device will appear.
 These maps can then be either printed at home or sent to an online print service.
-Warning these are large files.
+Warning: these are large files.

-All these maps are stunning, but if I’d just have to pick two to print and frame, I’d probably pick maps 3, 13 & 14.
+All these maps are stunning, but if I had to pick just two to print and frame, I’d probably pick 3, 13 & 14.

 1. Map 1 – Cape Girardeau, MO – Donaldsonville, LA.